1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

 To end this file, it will run the app in the background, nohup was used so it stays running even after Salt exits.
 The unless condition prevents duplicate launches.

+This file installs Java, deploys the app, builds it, creates the required user/group, and starts the service.

 #### db/h2db.sls

 This file defines setup for the H2 database server.